SahilKumar777/VoiceBot/README.md

 # VoiceBot
-Bot to answer your query
+Bot to answer different queries by talking with user

+Uses

+*Speech Recognition

+*Speech to text

+*Text to Speech

+*Wikepedia